beautiful-numbers/lehmer-lean/README.md

 - `pipeline_closes_all_cases_from_bridge_data`
 - `pipeline_closes_all_cases`

+The repository exposes both bundled and unbundled terminal interfaces.

-Important: `PipelineBridgeData` is a bundled convenience interface, not the unique mandatory instantiation point of the repository.
+`PipelineBridgeData` is a bundled convenience interface.

 The final theorem interface in `Lean/Lehmer/Final/MainTheorem.lean` uses the unbundled theorem `pipeline_closes_all_cases_by_range_assumptions` directly.
-In that file, `IntermediateBridgeData` and `CaseCBridgeData` are constructed locally from the supplied closures `hcloseI` and `hcloseC`, while `hcloseSmallA` and `hcloseB` are passed directly.
+In that file, `IntermediateBridgeData` and `CaseCBridgeData` are built locally from the corresponding intermediate and Case C closure endpoints, while the small-pivot and Case B closures are passed directly.

-Therefore, a reviewer should not require a separate file containing a concrete `{ intermediate := ..., caseC := ..., closeSmallA := ..., closeB := ... }` instantiation unless the theorem index explicitly identifies such a bundled endpoint.
-The current final interface is unbundled and range-closure based.

-The review unit is not an isolated theorem and not necessarily a single bundled bridge object.
-The review unit is the complete range/branch closure path feeding the relevant terminal interface.
+Therefore, the audit target is the terminal interface actually used by the final theorem.
+A reviewer should trace the closure inputs consumed by that interface to their branch/range endpoints.

 ## Branch and range objectives